Digital1O1/Data_Structures/Geeks For Geeks DSA/Data Structures/Array/Left rotation by D positions/firstExampleTestCase.md

 ## Explanation:

-In each iteration of the loop, the value at index j is moved to j + rotationDistance.
+In each iteration of the loop, the value at index `j` is moved to `j + rotationDistance`.

-If j + rotationDistance exceeds the array size, it wraps around to the beginning of the array (using modulo operation).
+If `j + rotationDistance` exceeds the array size, it wraps around to the beginning of the array (using modulo operation).

-The process continues until k (the new index) becomes equal to i (the starting index of the set).
+The process continues until `k` (the new index) becomes equal to `i` (the starting index of the set).

 This indicates that the current set has been rotated completely.